Our Relationships with Money & Affluenza

 All around the world, more and more people across all socio-economic levels buy into the “virus” that money solves most – or even all – problems.
 This ubiquitous fallacy has created a collective social denial of money-related difficulties in today’s societies.
 These fallacies, in return, have created various feelings that people develop when they experience unbalanced relationship with money, some of them can be described as:

 - More is never satisfying

 - Feelings of entitlement

-- Giving meaning to money rather meaning to life
+- Giving meaning to money rather than meaning to life

-- Using money as a form of controlling others
+- Using money as a tool to control others

 - Having life revolve around material possessions